EFT Rights and Responsibilities

 - If you have an overdraft line and the transfer would go over the credit limit.

-- If circumstances beyond our controls (such as fire or flood) prevent the transfer, despite reasonable precautions that we have taken.
+- If circumstances beyond our controls (such as fire, flood, lack of internet connectivity) prevent the transfer, despite reasonable precautions that we have taken.

 - There may be other exceptions stated in our agreement with you.